Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ![Screenshot of the SatDump UI](../../assets/images/Radio/SD_UI-elements.jpg)

 1. **FFT spectrum** - This shows the slice of the radio spectrum being sampled by your SDR.
 The higher a point is, the stronger that part of the spectrum is.
 2. **FFT Waterfall** - This shows how the FFT spectrum has changed overtime using a color gradient.
-By default blue is the weakest and red is the strongest.
+By default, blue is the weakest and red is the strongest.
 3. **Frequency range** - This gives you a scale of what frequencies you're looking at.
 4. **Status bar** - Shows what SatDump is doing right now, clicking it gives you a full log.

 ### Adjusting FFT

-If we don't adjust the FFT settings, we won't see much happening on it; the default FFT range is setup to two extremes: -150 dB and 150 dB.
+If we don't adjust the FFT settings, we won't see much happening on it; the default FFT range is set up to two extremes: -150 dB and 150 dB.
 To make sure we can actually see signals on it, connect your SDR to your receiving setup (antenna) and do the following:

 1. Open the `FFT` dropdown
 2. Select a reasonable FFT size (resolution), 16384 should be more than enough for most use cases
 3. Move the `FFT Min` slider until the *Noise floor* (bottom of the sampled spectrum) is just above the bottom of the window
-4. Move the `FFT Max` slider until you have enough of a range from the *Noise floor*, that you will be able to see the signal at its maximum strength with a decent margain on top.
-You can also simply adjust it when a satellite is in view, position it so it's aesthetically pleasing to look at.
+4. Move the `FFT Max` slider until you have enough of a range from the *Noise floor*, that you will be able to see the signal at its maximum strength with a decent margin on top.
+You can also simply adjust it when a satellite is in view, since it has no effect on reception.
+Position it, so it's aesthetically pleasing to look at.
-> I.e. if the noise floor is at -65 dB, you expect the signal to reach 20 dB, make the maximum -65 [Noise floor] + 20 [Maximum signal strength] + 5 [Margain] = -40 dB
+> I.e. if the noise floor is at -65 dB, you expect the signal to reach 20 dB, make the maximum -65 [Noise floor] + 20 [Maximum signal strength] + 5 [Margin] = -40 dB
 5. Set the `Avg num` to anywhere between 10-50, it smoothens the FFT to make it more visually pleasing.

-Your FFt should be configured properly now, here's an example of the same signal at 1691 MHz as seen above, but with a properly adjusted FFT:
+Your FFT should be configured properly now, here's an example of the same signal at 1691 MHz as seen above, but with a properly adjusted FFT:

 ![Screenshot of a properly adjusted FFT](../../assets/images/Radio/SD_Adjusted-FFT.jpg) *Everything tinted yellow here is a signal.
 We can now see the shape and strength of it.*

 ## Setting up tracking (optional)

-If you set your location properly and your TLEs are up to date, you can use SatDump's `Tracking` dropdown to see the following satellite pass.
+If you set your location properly and your TLEs are up-to-date, you can use SatDump's `Tracking` dropdown to see the following satellite pass.
 It allows you to have the satellite's location in a convenient spot, eliminating the need for a second program running next to SatDump.
 To use it, choose the `Satellites` option and select the target satellite from the dropdown.
 You will now see a summary of the next pass.

 The 'radar' is like a compass, where every circle is equivalent to 30° of elevation.
 The closer to the center a satellite is, the higher in the sky it is in the real life, with the center point being the zenith (straight, 90°).